CheAhMeD/MusicStation/README.md

   Any cheap usb based Dac should work.
 - A microphone (Any jack or usb microphone)
 - An amplifier:
-  I used a custom made Tube Amplifier that I made a couple of years ago.
-Unfortunately I lost the schematics to it...
+  I used a tube amplifier that I had custom-built a few years prior.
+Regretfully, I misplaced the schematics for it.
-  But any amplifier should work fine with the setup
+  However, any amplifier ought to function well with the setup.
 - Passive speakers
 - Power supply (12VDC)

 ##### Optional
 - 12V to 5V DC step down convertor:
-  This is **necessary** if a 12V amplifier is used otherwise you can power the system with a 5V DC power suuply.
-Just make sure that it can provide enough Amps to power up all the parts (specially the LED controller if used).
+  If a 12V amplifier is being utilized, this is **necessary**; if not, a 5V DC power supply can be used to power the system.
+Just make sure it has enough amps to power everything, especially the LED controller if it's being utilized.
 - Pir Sensor (presence detection)
 - AHT20 Humidity and temperature sensor
 - Colorful-X7 music controller